ienoneko2025/syosetsu-dump/readme.txt

 - tweak rip.sh and cvt.py (ep range and novel id)
-- run rip.sh
+- run rip.sh (calls wget)
-- run cvt.py
+- run cvt.py (a mini "state machine" based html parser, also renames file based on title of each ep)